Home

 Nature-based solutions: a profitable investment still underutilized

-In its 2023 annual report, the United Nations Environment Programme (UNEP) sounds the alarm: more than $500 billion is needed to adequately fund nature-based solutions (NBS) globally.
+In its 2023 State of Finance for Nature report, the United Nations Environment Programme (UNEP) sounds the alarm: annual financial flows towards Nature-based Solutions (NbS) ($200 billion in 2023) need to triple by 2030 to reach the objectives set by the Global Biodiversity Framework and the Paris Climate Agreement.
 Currently, the public sector provides most of the financing, while private investors remain on the sidelines.

 Flood protection: the economic driver

-Flood control alone accounts for 92% of the total monetary value of assessed ecosystem services.
-The damage caused by flooding to urban infrastructure, roads, and agricultural land runs into millions of euros, making prevention particularly cost-effective.
+In this study, flood control alone accounts for 92% of the total monetary value of generated ecosystem services.
+Indeed, the damage caused by flooding to urban infrastructure, roads, and agricultural lands amounts to millions of euros, making flood risk reduction easily monetisable.

-Other benefits—habitat improvement, pollutant removal, and social and cultural advantages—were not included in the calculations due to lack of data and monetization models.
-Their inclusion would likely have further strengthened the projects' economic performance.
+Other benefits, such as habitat improvement, pollutant removal, and social and cultural advantages, were not included in the calculations due to lack of data and robust monetisation models.
+Their inclusion would likely have further strengthened the NbS' economic performance.

-In Bolzano, Italy, an artificial lake was created in an urban park on former agricultural land.
-The results: reduced exposure to heat waves, nearly 292 tons of CO2 sequestered, and a 63% improvement in stormwater retention.
-Some 3,500 people and infrastructure valued at over €5 million are now protected from flooding.
+In Bolzano, Italy, an urban park with a lake was created on abandoned agricultural land.
+The results: reduced exposure to heatwaves, enhanced carbon sequestration, and a 63% improvement in stormwater retention.
+Some 3,500 people and infrastructure valued at over €5 million now benefit from a greater protection from flooding.